jwplayer/ott-web-app/docs/features/video-protection.md

 - **Signed URLs:** A player can only **access** video URLs from JW Player backend using a time-bound JWT token
 - **DRM:** A player can only **play** videos using a time-bound decryption key.

 The  JW Web Player, as well as the other SDKs, supports these mechanismns out-the-box.
-However this require a server side entitlement service which is **NOT** part of the web app and needs to be **custom developed**.
+However this requires a server side authorization service which is **NOT** part of the web app and needs to be **custom developed**.

-This article outlines such entitlement service should work.
+This article outlines such authorization service should work.

 ## Signed URLs